open-meteo/open-meteo/docs/getting-started.md

 - To restart `swift run` press `ctrl+c` and run `swift run` again
 - Add `-c release` to swift run to switch to a faster release build

-### Using prebuilt Ubuntu focal packages
+### Using prebuilt Ubuntu jammy packages
-If you are running Ubuntu 20.04 focal, you can use prebuilt binaries.
+If you are running Ubuntu 22.04 jammy, you can use prebuilt binaries.

 They can be installed via APT:
 ```bash